What's Next in Affect Modeling

 Game AI Lectures at IDG

 I was very happy to give two lectures within the frame of postgraduate course "Game AI" at the Institute of Digital Games, University of Malta.

 The first lecture (02/11/2020) focused on developing agents capable of playing games using learning signals from (human) demonstrations.
 Emphasis was given on neural network supervised learning algorithms.
 The second lecture (09/11/2020) focused on reinforcement learning methodologies for training agents capable of playing games.
 During the second lecture, I had the opportunity to discuss and present classical reinfocement learning algorithms, as well as the latest advances in the field.

 Exploring the next frontier of AI and ML at the Institute of Digital Games

-Dr Konstantinos Makantasis, post-doctoral researcher in Artificial Intelligence at the Institute of Digital Games has been awarded a prestigious Marie Sklodowska-Curie Individual Fellowships for his Tamed (Tensor-bAsed Machine learning towards genEral moDels of affect) project.
-Tamed aims to create new methods and algorithms to realise aspects of general emotional intelligence (that is, the ability to understand and manage your own emotions and those of the people around you), one of the core long-term goals of artificial intelligence and artificial psychology.
+Dr Konstantinos Makantasis, post-doctoral researcher in Artificial Intelligence at the Institute of Digital Games, University of Malta, has been awarded a prestigious Widening Fellowship (Marie Sklodowska-Curie Individual Fellowships) for his TAMED (Tensor-bAsed Machine learning towards genEral moDels of affect) project.
+TAMED aims to create new methods and algorithms to realise aspects of general emotional intelligence (that is, the ability to understand and manage your own emotions and those of the people around you), one of the core long-term goals of artificial intelligence and artificial psychology.